jamesjnadeau/addisoncountyfielddays/content/exhibits-handg/4H_Dairy.md

    Cattle
 7. Official Individual Identification

    * All cattle must have a USDA approved official ear tag.
 These include metal NUES tags, visual 840 tags, and 840 RFID tags.
-Numbers must Match on all paperwork.
 8. Shipping Fever Vaccination

    * All cattle must be vaccinated for shipping fever a minimum of 14 days and a maximum of 6 months prior to arrival with a product which includes IBR, BVD, PI3 and BRSV.